 - Sisko’s kitten Toothless died within a day of birth, on August 7, 2015.

 - Quark — Hit by a car at the feral colony on September 28, 2015.
 Buried near feeding station.

 - Nova’s kittens Rain, Sunny, Storm, & Haze — When Nova brought all four six-week-old kittens to the feeding station in mid-October 2015, they were already pretty sick with anemia, parasites, and the various viruses that go around the colony.
 Rain was brought in first and spent the night in the bathroom at TinyKittens HQ, but she was too sick and died on October 19, 2015.
 Sunny and Haze were trapped and brought in shortly after Rain died but were also too sick to survive — Sunny died on October 23, 2015 and Haze died October 27, 2015 after some intense TLC from Kayla at LAPS.
 (Storm was never caught and is presumed to have passed on like his siblings as he never showed up at the station again after they were trapped.)

 - Farkus — Came in from the colony with his brother Ralphie (named after characters in “The Christmas Story”) on December 19, 2015.
 Both kittens were in bad shape; Farkus unfortunately passed away on December 22, 2015.

-- Sable’s kitten Cindy Lou Mew — Died on March 13, 2016, a few days after birth.
+- Sable’s kitten Cindy Lou Mew died on March 13, 2016, from congenital issues a few days after birth.